-The proposed hotel would include two main entrance lobbies: one off North Fremont Street, accessible from the public sidewalk, and the other off Casa Verde Way, accessible from walkways leading from the parking lot.
+The proposed hotel would include two main entrance lobbies: one on the south side of the hotel off adjacent to North Fremont Street, accessible from the public sidewalk, and the other on the north side of the hotel adjacent to the on-site parking lot, off Casa Verde Way, accessible from walkways leading from the parking lot and Casa Verde Way.
 Two elevators would be provided at the center of the building; two sets of stairs would be provided at the northwestern and southeastern corners of the building, respectively.
 The basement (first floor) would include the lower lobby, bicycle storage room, laundry room, storage, trash, and electrical and utilities rooms.
 The first story would include the upper lobby and check-in area, housekeeping area, offices, employee breakrooms, restrooms, and various amenities for guests including a lounge area, pantry, and fitness center.
 The second and third stories would include guest rooms and housekeeping areas.
 Guest rooms would be comprised of 24 double queen rooms and 18 king rooms.
 Rooftop mechanical equipment would be installed in two areas and would not exceed five feet in height.